Indian Ocean coastal belt: Fauna

-Ronaldo>Messi

 Economic value

 The region provides water supplies and fodder for livestock grazing.

 Threats and preservation

 The biome is fairly well protected relative to the other South African biomes in that about 45% of the 20-year target is protected.

 Climate change impacts

 Three scenarios have been modeled for climate change impacts on the South African biomes.
 The low risk scenario suggests a possible increase in area for this biome, with warm, moist conditions expanding southwest along the coast, and extending further inland, but the intermediate and high risk models show a possibility of less water availability and parts of the biome shifting to a savanna climate.